The Decline of Western Civilization Part II: The Metal Years: Influence and legacy

 It has been claimed, most notably in the VH1 documentary series Heavy: The Story of Metal, that this film was partially responsible for the death of glam metal, and the subsequent rise of thrash metal and grunge during the next decade.
 The suggestion in the documentary is that fans, disgusted by the scenes of excess, decided to turn elsewhere.
-A similar claim was made by Dave Mustaine in his autobiography and in the book Hell Bent for Leather by British author Seb Hunter.
+A similar claim was made by Dave Mustaine in his autobiography and in the book Hell Bent for Leather by author Seb Hunter.
+One of the film's artists, Poison's Bret Michaels, later went on to star in his own VH1 dating series Rock of Love (2007), which explored similar themes of excess.

+Spheeris noted that Christina Applegate modelled the dumb blonde persona of her Married... with Children character Kelly after an exotic dancer in the film named Cindy.
+This woman said that she wanted to continue on with her "actressing" career after winning a dancing contest at Gazzari's.
+Applegate herself had earlier confirmed on Twitter that Kelly's eventual personality was inspired by one of the women from the film, with the show having already been on the air for a year when the film premiered.
+Spheeris later reflected that the women featured in the film were "ridiculous", adding "if punk rock made a couple strides toward raising up the perception of women, then heavy metal made six strides backwards".

 Faked footage

 In a 1999 interview for The A.V.
 Club, Spheeris admitted that the scene with Ozzy Osbourne spilling orange juice was faked, and the kitchen was not Osbourne's.
 A more complete version of the interview, in which Osbourne does not spill juice, is included as a bonus feature on the DVD.
 The 2015 box set release of the three Decline films includes a commentary track for Part II that states that some of the scenes involving Osbourne and Holmes were faked.
+The commentary states that Paul Stanley being interviewed with women in his bed was staged, and that the initial women they got were not sexy enough for him, which led to them seeking women from the Playboy Mansion.
+It was also claimed that Holmes being interviewed beside his mother was not staged, and that it came about naturally.

 Soundtrack

 The soundtrack was released on Capitol Records/I.R.S.
 Records.
 However, the soundtrack does not attempt to feature all the performances that were in the movie.
+In his review, Tom Forget of AllMusic praised the album for giving equal attention to the more underground metal scenes of the late 1980s, unlike the film, which mainly focused on the high-profile L.A. metal scene.